Definitions

 Carle’s only charge on a deal is its commission: 1% of the winning price, plus GST.
 It is invoiced to you after both parties confirm completion — never at the moment you win, and never before the car and money have changed hands.

-The invoice is a tax invoice with the GST line shown, payable by card or PayNow.
-The registration fee (§3) and your deposit (§4) are separate from commission; commission is the only fee tied to a win.
+The invoice is a tax invoice with the GST line shown, payable by card or PayNow, and due within 72 hours of both parties confirming completion.
+The registration fee (§3) is separate; commission is the only fee tied to a win.

 Disputes

 If a vehicle you won is not as it was listed — for example transit damage, or photos that misrepresent its condition — you can raise a dispute.
-Raise it within the dispute window [length to confirm], with evidence: photos, the listing, and anything that shows what differs.
+Raise it within the dispute window of 14 days, with evidence: photos, the listing, and anything that shows what differs.

 Carle’s team reviews the claim against the lot’s listing and condition record and rules on it.
 While a dispute is open, the deal is held.
 The outcome is one of: